AlanMcBee/XFX/Documentation/README.md

 # Documents Index

-Documentation is forthcoming.
+This is *project* documentation, not documentation for the released product.

-Meanwhile, there are scans (PDFs) of notes I wrote in the artifacts folder.
+To start this off, there are scans (PDFs) of notes I wrote in the artifacts folder.
 I'll transcribe those with https://github.com/AlanMcBee/XFX/issues/2

 ## Transcribed thoughts from PDFs